Blue Spring State Park: manatees and Florida’s most perfect swimming spot

-While you cannot swim in Blue Spring year round due to the manatees being present in the winter months, from Spring to early Autumn you can swim from the main spring area to the mouth of the river.
+While you cannot swim in Blue Spring year round due to the manatees being present in the winter months, after manatee season the spring opens!
+From Spring to early Autumn you can swim from the main spring area to the mouth of the river.
 It’s full of Florida gar and other fish and turtles, so know that you won’t be alone in the river.
 And there are alligators sometimes too, so watch out!

 Diving or Snorkeling Blue Spring